abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Category types
 ---

-We learned that they are special types of categories, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders).
+We learned that they are special types of categories, like categories thatghave just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders).

 ![Types of categories](category_types.svg)